Simulations

 Two-photon absorption cross sections

 This simulation type is performed as described in this publication.
-It is currently only available on the MLatom@XACS cloud and will be released soon.
 See the original source code on GitHub.

 To run ML-TPA calculations locally, the following packages have to be installed: